nanoporetech/dorado/README.md

 ```
 dorado aligner <index> <reads>
 ```
-where index is a reference to aign to in (fastq/fasta/mmi) format and reads is  a file in any HTS format.
+where `index` is a reference to align to in (fastq/fasta/mmi) format and `reads` is a file in any HTS format.

 to basecall with alignment with duplex or simplex run with the `--reference` option: